simonmichael/hledger_site/src/index.md

 (It it looks verbose, note we often use auto-completion, or generate entries automatically from bank data.
 You can also use shorter account names or aliases.)
 -->

 Save this as your journal file, using a text editor.
-Or, run `hledger add` or `hledger web`, and record these transactions interactively (you can skip the comments).
+Or, run `hledger add` or `hledger web`, and record these transactions interactively (no need to enter the comments).

+One more thing: in accounting, there are five standard account types:
+*assets*, *liabilities*, *equity*, *revenues* (or *income*), and *expenses*.
+As a convenience, hledger detects these types from the top level account names, but this only works for the english names.
+So if you used non-english names for your top level accounts, please add [account type declarations](#4-add-declarations-optional) for them also.

 ### 3. Run reports

-Now you can see reports, such as a balance sheet, showing what you own and owe.
+Now you can see reports, such as...

+A balance sheet, showing what you own and owe:
-(If you used non-english account names, you might need [declarations](#4-add-declarations-optional) first):
 ```cli
 $ hledger bs
 Balance Sheet 2023-02-15